Episcopal gloves

-The episcopal gloves or pontifical gloves (chirothecœ, called also at an earlier date manicœ, wanti) are a Roman Catholic pontifical vestment worn by a bishop or other prelate, such as an abbot, when celebrating Solemn Pontifical Mass.
+The episcopal gloves or pontifical gloves (chirothecœ, called also at an earlier date manicœ, wanti) are a pontifical vestment worn by a bishop or other prelate, such as an abbot, when celebrating Solemn Pontifical Mass.
 They are worn from the beginning of the Mass until the offertory, when they are removed.
-They are generally can be elaborately embroidered and generally match the liturgical color of the Mass.
+They can be elaborately embroidered and generally match the liturgical color of the Mass.

 The gloves are considered symbolic of purity, the performance of good works and carefulness in procedure.

 Use

 Episcopal gloves are used only at a Pontifical Mass, and then only up to the washing of the hands before the beginning of the Eucharistic Prayer.
 In the pre-Vatican II rite of consecration of a bishop, the consecrator, aided by the assisting bishops, put the gloves on the new bishop just after the blessing.

 The Caeremoniale Episcoporum, as revised in 1984, omits all mention of episcopal gloves.
 They are very rarely seen today except in celebrations of the 1962 form of the Roman Rite or yet earlier forms by some traditionalist Catholics.
 Evangelical Catholic bishops in Lutheranism, Anglo-Catholic bishops in Anglicanism, and Old Catholic bishops also sometimes make use of the episcopal gloves.